PlayCover/PlayBook/PlayBook/src/keymapping/using_making_keymaps.md

 # Using & Making Keymaps

-Many apps and games already have full keymaps available on the Discord.
-For more info see [this article](./import_export_keymaps.md).
-Additionally, you can  find them on the [keymaps repository](https://github.com/PlayCover/keymaps).
+Many apps and games already have full keymaps available on our [Keymaps repository](https://github.com/PlayCover/keymaps).
+Additionally, you can find them on the [PlayCover Discord](https://discord.gg/rMv5qxGTGC) `#keymapping` channel.

+>__Note__:If you want to add or share keymaps, see [Importing & Exporting Keymaps](./import_export_keymaps.md) for more information.

 ## Using Keymapping

-Once you've finished importing or creating your keymap, you can toggle it on or off using the `option ⌥` key.
+Once you've finished importing or creating your keymap, you can toggle it on or off by pressing the `option ⌥` key.
+Turning on keymapping will hide your cursor but you can still switch between other apps you have open using trackpad gestures or keyboard shortcuts.

 ## Creating & Editing Keymaps

 <img width="277" alt="Screenshot 2023-01-05 at 2 41 11 PM" src="https://user-images.githubusercontent.com/78054566/210866383-dd94b6ac-ce6e-416b-bd93-c0d565ca4a92.png">

-You can **open** and **close** the Keymapping Editor while in app using `command ⌘` + `K`
+You can **open** and **close** the Keymapping Editor while in app using `command ⌘` + `K` or selecting it from the Menu Bar.

 <img width="1104" alt="Screenshot 2023-01-07 at 9 41 40 PM" src="https://user-images.githubusercontent.com/78054566/211178151-107e9e25-0c76-4466-bcb5-823635199f6e.png">

-Once in the Keymapping Editor you can add a new button by clicking anywhere on the screen.
+After opening the Keymapping Editor you can add a new button by clicking anywhere on the screen.
 A ring menu will appear around your cursor with different button types.
+You can click on them to add the type of input you want (see the tables below details and usage).

 Closing the Keymapping Editor will automatically **save** any changes you have made to the keymap.

 <img width="150" alt="Screenshot 2023-01-05 at 2 39 18 PM" src="https://user-images.githubusercontent.com/78054566/210866443-e0c9f967-3554-4506-b37c-ce9775157312.png">